GeorgeNAL/NALathletics-blog/_posts/2020-08-24-where-pop-up-meets-jumpers-throwers.md

 What little there was seems to be accelerating a mini-trend in track & field: event- or discipline-specific events.
 Distance runners go off and do their thing, pole vaulters go elsewhere and throwers find an even more remote location.
 Since USATF false-started like a guy who takes off on the word “Set,” the events and disciplines won’t even have a chance to come together for a [national championship track & field meet](https://blog.nalathletics.com/2020/08/03/finding-professional-track-and-field-athletes).

-The single-event or single-discipline mini-meets ostensibly satisfy their hard-core base of fans, but by doing so they set a very low ceiling on attendance and growth.
+The single-event or single-discipline mini-meets ostensibly satisfy their hardcore fan base, but by doing so they set a very low ceiling on attendance and growth.
 There are only so many people who are interested in that one thing, and there are only so many times those people can sit and watch that one thing over the course of a season.
 Limited-event mini-meets have two outcomes: a halfway decent number of people come out to one in a given area, or a sparse handful come to each of several in that area.
 There’s no road to a consistently decent (moderate, respectable - choose your word) attendance over the course of a season in one city or town.

 Not that that has ever been [track & field’s goal](https://blog.nalathletics.com/2020/03/30/athletics-wants-more-athletes).